jhrcek/relation-explorer/README.md

 - [ ] Support for undo / redo history of modifications

 - [ ] mention properties of various operations (E.g. The union of two transitive relations need not be transitive, but intersection always is; converse and complement preserve symmetry etc.)
+- [ ] use inclusion-exclusion principle to show exact numbers of relations within each cocnept of concept lattice or relations